Mike Zunino Player Props: Guardians vs. Red Sox

-Mike Zunino -- batting .179 with two doubles, a home run, six walks and an RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Boston Red Sox, with Brayan Bello on the hill, on April 29 at 4:10 PM ET.
+On Sunday, Mike Zunino (.188 batting average in his past 10 games, with two doubles, a home run, five walks and two RBI) and the Cleveland Guardians play the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 1:35 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Red Sox.
+He had a one-hit showing in his previous game (1-for-5) against the Red Sox.

 Mike Zunino Game Info & Props vs. the Red Sox